 chromebook os damage or not working

-chromebook os missing
+chromebook os missing or damaged

 iec mario fish 2330 developer mode